mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 ## Listing Listeners

-The list listeners command outputs a table that provides the current set of listeners within the MaxScale instance and shows the status of each listener.
+The list listeners command outputs a table that provides the current set of listeners within the MariaDB MaxScale instance and shows the status of each listener.

 **MaxScale>** list listeners